sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_10.md

 # April 24 2017 ---> (Supernova Alfa1)

-Change of meeting room and updates -->  Blackholes at Mondays 10:00am alfa3 weekly
+Change of meeting room and updates -->  Blackhole @ Mondays 10:00am alfa3 weekly
 Book it as we go along.
 And if it not free meet at Supernova alfa1
 ___